 Don’t be put off by the problems, which will hopefully be rectified in the wake of the Commission.
 The best time to inspect a house you might want to buy is after a downpour.

 Since there’s a better than 99 per cent chance of your not having a dispute with a financial institution, it still makes sense to leave your money with them, and not under the bed.

 First of all, don’t just leave all your money on deposit at the bank.

 It’s currently going to earn you less than three per cent a year and that’s before you pay tax.

 Whats the quickest way to learn?

-The quickest way to learn about investing is to buy a parcel of shares, whose value is going to go up and down but whose prices are posted daily by the ASX, the Australian Stock Exchange.
+The quickest way to learn about investing is to buy a parcel of shares, whose value is going to go up and down but whose prices are posted daily by Australian exchanges.